UnaryPlus/forces-at-play/README.md

 Press the key multiple times to change the cell's direction.
 For example, press Q three times to make a leftward-pointing pusher.

-You can delete a cell by pressing E, and clear the entire grid by pressing backspace.
+You can delete a region by pressing backspace.

 Once you have created an initial pattern, press space to run the automaton, and press space again to stop it.
 To change